awslabs/aws-video-transcriber/docs/en/deployment.md

 8. Choose **Create stack** to deploy the stack.

-You can check the status of the stack in the **Status** column of the Amazon CloudFormation console.
+You can check the status of the stack in the **Status** column of the AWS CloudFormation console.
 You should receive a **CREATE_COMPLETE** status in approximately 10 minutes.

 **Create records on Route53 to resolve domain names**